Latest Updates / Press

 - We currently fund programs/projects rather than individuals.
 The Board of Directors believes this creates the greatest benefit to the most people for the dollars expended.

-- We prefer to fund programs including equipment and supplies and tend to avoid paying for salary/benefits as we cannot guarantee ongoing funding.
+- We prefer to fund programs including program-related equipment, materials, and supplies to run the program and tend to avoid paying for salary/benefits as we cannot guarantee ongoing funding.

 - Due to the high volume of grant requests, the Petit Family Foundation gives local New England based non-profit programs priority in our funding determinations.